-- 8. If you want to issue the card with a randomly-generated PIN:

-- a.
-Click PIN Settings.

-- b.
-From the Issue With drop-down list, select one of the following options:

-- Client Generated PIN

-- Server Generated PIN

-- c.
-Either:

-- Select the Email PIN option to send an email message containing the randomlygenerated PIN for the card to the recipient.
+- 9. If you want to issue the card with a randomly-generated PIN: - a.
+Click PIN Settings. - b.
+From the Issue With drop-down list, select Server Generated PIN. - c.
+Either: - Select the Email PIN option to send an email message containing the randomlygenerated PIN for the card to the recipient.